 |32||Football Gazette All-Americans|

 |43||Atlantic Central Football Conference Victories|

 Including his four years as an assistant coach/defensive coordinator before taking over the Wesley program in March of 1993, Drass has been on the sideline for all but one win in the program’s Division III history.
 Drass also guided the team into the inaugural Atlantic Central Football Conference in 1998, the first of nine ACFC Championships for a program that posted a .843 win percentage as a conference member.
 Since becoming independent in 2011, the head coach played an integral role in securing Wesley a place in the New Jersey Athletic Conference in 2015.
 The move guaranteed the Wolverines a chance at an Automatic Qualifying bid for the NCAA Tournament by winning the NJAC in the regular season.
-Wesley earned the title of Co-Champions in their first year of membership, securing an at-large NCAA Tournament bid.
+Wesley has won a share of back-to-back NJAC Championships in 2015 and 2016.

 Under Drass’ leadership, Wesley has proven to be the premier small college football program on the East Coast.
 During his tenure, the Wolverines have won either the Lambert Meadowlands Trophies or ECAC Team of the Year Awards seven of the last nine years in recognition of Eastern supremacy in college football.